John Hewitt (poet): 1940s and 1950s

 From the late thirties Hewitt was one of a set of Linen Hall Library members who would regularly retire to Campbell's Cafe in Belfast's city centre.
 The regulars, at various points, included writers John Boyd, Denis Ireland, Sam Hanna Bell and Richard Rowley, actors Joseph Tomelty, Jack Loudon and J.G.
 Devlin, the poet Robert Greacen, artists Padraic Woods, Gerard Dillon, Harry Cooke Knox and William Conor and (an outspoken opponent of sectarianism) the Rev. Arthur Agnew.
 The ebullient atmosphere the circle created was a backdrop to the appearance of Campbell's Cafe in Brian Moore's wartime Bildungsroman, The Emperor of Ice-Cream.

-During the 1940s and 1950s, Hewitt increasingly played the role of reviewer and art critic.
-He gained an MA from Queen's University Belfast, with a thesis on Ulster poets from 1800–1870, in 1951.
+During the 1940s and 1950s, Hewitt helped young Ulster poets by providing them with room, board and advice while he increasingly played the role of reviewer and art critic.
+He gained an MA from Queen's University Belfast, with a thesis on Ulster poets from 1800 to 1870, in 1951.
 In 1951 he had been appointed deputy director and keeper of art at the Belfast Museum and Art Gallery but in 1957, Hewitt left to take up the position of Art Director at the Herbert Art Gallery and Museum in Coventry, a position he held until 1972.
 While in Coventry, Hewitt started work on his unpublished autobiography, A North Light.
 He subsequently returned to Belfast on his retirement in 1972.
 The John Hewitt Estate and Four Courts Press published A North Light: twenty-five years in a Municipal Gallery in 2013.